illinoistech-itm/jhajek/See-Through-Cloud-Lab/Readme.md

 A pre-made secure template is provided to each student which can be used to build basic virtual machines or extend virtual machines via shell scripts for custom systems.
 Our secure template includes the needed modifications for integrating various services with the stock operating systems to make them function in a cloud native way.

-* Integration with our service discovery
+* Integration with Consul service discovery on the `10.110.0.0/16` network
-  * [Consul](https://consul.io "webpage hashicorp consul.io") using the [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol "webpage wikiarticle for gossip protocol") on the `meta-network` for application service discovery.
+  * [Consul](https://consul.io "webpage hashicorp consul.io") using the [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol "webpage wiki article for gossip protocol") on the `meta-network` for application service discovery.
   * Its how clouds can find systems with non-static IPS and without static DNS mappings.
 * Use of `systemd-firewalld` to block all firewall ports by default
   * User must open then as needed (AWS has the same behavior)
   * Standard to `systemd` which means all linux platforms use the same configuration
 * Dynamic registration of each VM upon creation with our monitoring and metrics solution
-  * Node Exporter, Prometheus, and Grafana
+  * Interface hooks for [Node exporter](https://github.com/prometheus/node_exporter "webpage prometheus node exporter"), [Prometheus](https://prometheus.io/docs/introduction/overview/ "webpage for Prometheus"), and [Grafana](https://grafana.com/ "webpage for Grafana")
 * Force the use of Public/Private key use
   * Never any passwords and all user generated so ITM maintains no keys or secrets
 * Use of Vault for secure secrets management over HTTP